Dedicated Clarksville Personal Injury Attorneys Ready To Serve You

 Nursing Home Abuse

-Products Liability
+Product Liability

-- Design defects – A design defect occurs when there is something inherently dangerous about a product.
+• Design defects: A design defect occurs when there is something inherently dangerous about a product.
 Examples of design defects include vehicles that are more likely to roll over and car seats that become detached during accidents.

-- Manufacturing defects – A manufacturing defect is a defect that is only present with a limited batch of products, usually because of a problem on a production line or problem components.
+• Manufacturing defects: A manufacturing defect is a defect that is only present with a limited batch of products, usually because of a problem on a production line or problem components.
 Manufacturing defects include hot water heaters that scald due to a defective thermostat and heating pads that cause burns due to problem wiring.

-- Warning defects – These defects occur because consumers aren’t aware of the dangers of the product due to insufficient instructions or marketing materials, such as not properly warning consumers that products are flammable or that medicines may have bad side effects with others.
+• Warning defects: These defects occur because consumers aren’t aware of the dangers of the product due to insufficient instructions or marketing materials, such as not properly warning consumers that products are flammable or that medicines may have bad side effects with others.

-Maximize your compensation – Trust the Clarksville personal injury lawyers from Batson & Nolan PLC to evaluate your claim!
+Maximize your compensation – trust the Clarksville personal injury lawyers from Batson Nolan PLC to evaluate your claim.

 Premises Liability

 Tennessee property owners are responsible for keeping their properties safe so that customers or other visitors are not injured.
-Generally speaking, property owners have a duty to regularly inspect their property to be sure that there are no dangerous conditions that might harm visitors.
-If a dangerous situation is discovered, the property owner has the obligation to either fix the problem or post a warning to people, alerting them to the danger – and fixing it as soon as possible thereafter.
+Generally speaking, property owners have a duty to inspect their property regularly to be sure that there are no dangerous conditions that might harm visitors.
+If a dangerous situation is discovered, the property owner has an obligation to either fix the problem or post a warning to people, alerting them to the danger – and fixing it as soon as possible thereafter.
 Furthermore, if an owner fails to discover a dangerous condition, this does not necessarily absolve him or her of their duty to keep visitors free from harm.
 The law states that if the owner knew or should have known about a dangerous condition, then they can be held liable.

 For instance, if a supermarket failed to discover a spill for an extended period of time and someone hurt themselves by slipping on the spill, the court could find that routine maintenance of the property should have alerted the market to the spill in that amount of time.
 In other words, the employees should be monitoring the floors in a supermarket to be sure that they remain spill-free, and failure to do so is negligent.
-However, if the spill occurred only 2 minutes before someone slipped, it is not reasonable to expect the business to have known about it so quickly, even with reasonable maintenance.
+However, if the spill occurred only two minutes before someone slipped, it is not reasonable to expect the business to have known about it so quickly, even with reasonable maintenance.

 If property owners’ carelessness causes a person’s injury, a seasoned Clarksville injury attorney at Batson Nolan PLC can help.
 We can investigate if the property owner was aware of a dangerous condition and failed to correct it, and a highly experienced Clarksville personal injury attorney can negotiate with the defendant or insurance company for a fair settlement.